The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 - There are monthly costs with Squarespace that can range from $12/mo to $40/mo depending on how you plan on using their service.

 Yes, I mean that LinkedIn.
-If you’re a professional looking to connect with other professionals, then you should consider using LinkedIn as your blogging platform.
+If you’re a professional looking to connect with other professionals, you should consider using LinkedIn as your blogging platform.

 Despite being created as a professional networking platform, LinkedIn has a section that allows its users to write and publish articles or blog posts.

 When you write an article, your connections receive a notification.
-If your content is good, then your connections will take notice and hopefully share your content with their connections.
+If your content is good, your connections will take notice and hopefully share your content with their connections.

 - LinkedIn has a large user base of 600 million users (285 million active).